-- A minimum of 50 percent of the business hours required for a degree must be OSU delivered in residence or OSU online courses. - 2.
+- 1. A minimum of 50 percent of the business hours required for a degree must be in residence at OSU. - 2.
 Forty-five hours of upper-division courses required.

-- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2028.
+- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours. - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2027.